 This is God’s Word, this is God’s truth.
 This is from heaven, not from men and it is therefore invincible.
 We must learn to say what this great apostle said in his Epistle to the Galatians in the first chapter: “Though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed’ (verse 8).
 “I marvel that ye are so soon removed from him that called you into the grace of God unto another gospel: which is not another; but there be some that trouble you, and would pervert the gospel of Christ” (verse 6).
 ‘I certify you, brethren, that the gospel which was preached by me is not after man.
 For I neither received it of man, neither was I taught it, but by the revelation of Jesus Christ’ (verses 11-12).
 “A dispensation of the gospel,’ he says to the Corinthians and to others, has been ‘committed unto me’ (1 Corinthians 9:17).”

 When we discover God, we find our true nature for He is our Creator.
 The Peace of being reunited with the One that truly Loves you in a way so vast and Eternal is life-altering.
 It the most profound and miraculous Gift that we can receive.
 It lies waiting for each of us like a seed in our hearts.
-We only need to listen, to respond and to seek the Salvation of God’s Call.
+We only need to listen, to respond and to receive peace of God’s Call.
 Life turns over.
 Love enters.
 A relationship begins that will give life a new birth.
 We find The Beloved that has been seeking us.